cs-4241-2023/a3-persistence/README.md

 - **Tech Achievement 1**: Implement OAuth authentication by using local storage and MondoDB.

-- **Design Achievement 2**: I got 100% on each required Lighthouse test.
+- **Design Achievement 2**: I got 100% on each required Lighthouse test (Images of lighthouse tests on local server included in repository).